 Two motion pictures based on the show were also released with Moore and Silverheels reprising their signature roles -- The Lone Ranger (1956) and The Lone Ranger and the Lost City of Gold (1958).

-In 2013, Hollywood decided to revisit the classic story of the western hero and his faithful Indian companion.
+In 2013, Hollywood decided to revisit the classic story of the western hero and his Native American companion.
 The film starred Armie Hammer as the masked hero and Johnny Depp as Tonto.
 Putting Depp in makeup to play the role of a Native American didn't sit well with audiences.
 The film, directed by Gore Verbinski, was a massive flop at the box office, losing millions.
-It's probably in some hall of fame for the biggest flops of all time...so we should probably all skip it.
+It's probably in some Hall of Fame for the biggest flops of all time...so we should probably all skip it.

 Moore will always be considered the real Lone Ranger.
 The Chicago, Illinois native passed away in 1999 after suffering from a heart attack.
 At the time he was being treated in a hospital in West Hills, California in Los Angeles.